Best of Japan Tour

 Day 8 Hiroshima day trip: Visit Hiroshima as a day trip, achievable using the efficient shinkansen trains and an early start.
 The highlight is Miyajima Island and Itsukushima Shrine, location of the famous "floating" torii gate.
 This requires a short local train and ferry ride.
 Ferry tickets are covered by our JR passes.
 There is also time to visit the Peace Park and Museum in Hiroshima city.

 Day 9 Kyoto: Visit the beautiful Arashiyama district for viewing the gardens and temples of this famous area.
-Enjoy the view across the Oi River or from the river with a short and leisurely boat ride before heading to the nearby Sagano bamboo grove.
+Enjoy the view across the Katsura River or from the river with a short and leisurely boat ride before heading to the nearby Sagano bamboo grove.
 The nearby Ryoanji Temple is the site of Japan's most famous rock garden.

 Day 10 Kyoto to Takayama: Travel by Shinkansen and then local train to the onsen (hot spring) mountain town of Takayama.
 Explore the town's historic buildings and shops on foot.
 The local specialty is Hida beef, very good quality, and we recommend enjoying it at one of the local bbq restaurants.